The Last Sunset (Space: 1999)

-"The Last Sunset" is the eleventh episode of the first series of Space: 1999.
+"The Last Sunset" is the 17th episode of the first series of Space: 1999.
 The screenplay was written by Christopher Penfold; the director was Charles Crichton.
 The final shooting script is dated 21 July 1974, with blue-page amendments dated 22 July 1974 and pink-page amendments dated 23 July 1974.
-Live-action filming took place Tuesday 23 July 1974 through Tuesday 6 August 1974.
+Live-action filming took place from Tuesday 23 July 1974 through Tuesday 6 August 1974.
 A day of second-unit location work was completed on Wednesday 21 August 1974, during production of "Voyager's Return".